gemul/laravel-tabler-starter/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Tabler is licensed under The MIT License (MIT).
+Tabler is licensed under The [MIT license](https://opensource.org/licenses/MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
-But you always need to state that Colorlib is the original author of this template.